 For lunch we stopped in Mymonkie.
 We finally found some vegetables for sale!
 Kamsing made a delicious fresh salad from the vegetables in the garden next to the house we stopped at.
 The vegetables were all fresh; he used salt and lime juice as dressing.
 Since the white guy was eating, it qualified as a spectacle sport and quite a crowd gathered around me.
 An old and very photogenic grandpa was making a racket and was talking to me about something with much agitation, to the bemusement of the people that gathered.
 We all had many loughs and a good time without understanding one another.

 After lunch we proceeded to Yampuchin, which was a long way away.
 On the way, Dawa developed a stomachache and I had to dispense some Imodium so that he could arrive at our destination without shitting his pants.
-I am shocked that these guys go on a month long trip with no medications at all.
+I am shocked that these guys go on a month-long trip with no medications at all.
 Nothing.
 I saw something similar last year.

 I noticed that the kids here are not pampered at all and are left to their own devices.
 It sure helps in developing resiliency and self-reliance.
 It also makes the Western race look rather wimpy.
 The Nepalese are strong and resilient but the white guys excel in other departments I guess.
 In the house we stayed in last night, there was a 9 month old baby crawling on the dirty floor almost naked and left to fend for itself.
 No toys, no clothing, nothing.
 No baby stuff at all.
 In Canada, we spend a lot on the shit that no one needs.
-In Nepal, by age 10, the kids work around the house: clean dishes, clean the house, and look after animals or younger siblings.
+In Nepal, by age 10, the kids work around the house: clean dishes, clean the house, carry 50 lb bags of rice, and look after animals or younger siblings.
 In Canada, by age 10, kids learn how to use an i Phone.

 After the day was over I had a cold beer: ½ liter San Miguel for $4.
 It was great!
 Tomorrow is a hard day.
 We have to cross two passes with the total elevation gain of 1,860m.